 Please consult the Automated Import Reference System (AIRS) to learn about the import requirements.

-3.0 About the food export certificate issued by the FDA-CFSAN
+3.0 About the "Certificate to a Foreign Government (CFG)" issued by the FDA-CFSAN

-The CFIA and the FDA-CFSAN have negotiated two specific food export certificates for food exported to Canada containing meat ingredients of:
+The CFIA and the FDA-CFSAN have negotiated 2 specific certificates for food exported to Canada containing meat ingredients of: